 We advise that you begin think about trading up your phone now before it doesn’t work, and while it still has some high resale value.

-You can even trade-in your old phone toward the purchase of something better.
+You can even sell your old phone if you’re looking to make some extra change or upgrade!
 As long as the phone turns on and off and can hold a charge, it has value.

 If your phone is damaged, and you are considering your options for selling it and purchasing a new one, don’t worry!
 Even damaged phones have value.
 On the Glyde Marketplace, you can tell us about you’re phone and we’ll give you a Recommended price – so you and the buyer know what’s fair.